alexrice236/ROS2_FizzBuzz/README.md

 ## Overview
 In this tutorial you will create a version of the classic FizzBuzz programming exercise using ROS2 and Python 3.

 This tutorial is meant to be interactive, so the code on this page will not work by itself.
 You will have to make some changes and complete the parts labeled `TODO`.
-If you run into problems or get stuck, a completed version of the code is available at https://github.com/MASLAB/ROS2_FizzBuzz.
-If you find errors in this document you can also submit bug reports on that repository.

 ### You will
 1. Create a ROS2 workspace